sgade/quotations/README.md

 # quotations

-Funny quotations, that may actually be true.
+Funny quotations that may actually be true.

 ## Structure